pvandervelde/mindvortex/src/posts/2017-12-19-Software-development-pipeline-Design-resilience.md

   possible
 - Do not depend on global, i.e. machine, container or network, state.
 Global state has a tendency to change in random ways at random times.
-- Avoid using source which are external to the pipeline infrastructure becaues these are prone to unspected random changes.
-If a build step requires data from an external source then the external source should be mirrored and mirrors should be carefully controled for their content.
+- Avoid using source which are external to the pipeline infrastructure because these are prone to unexpected random changes.
+If a build step requires data from an external source then the external source should be mirrored and mirrors should be carefully controlled for their content.
 This should prevent issues with external packages and inputs changing or disappearing, e.g.[leftpad](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/).
 - If external sources are suitably mirrored inside the pipeline infrastructure then it is possible to remove the caches for these external sources on the executors.
-By pulling data in fresh from the local data store cache polution issues can be prevented
+By pulling data in fresh from the local data store cache pollution issues can be prevented
-- Ensure that each resource is appropriately secured against undesirable acces.
+- Ensure that each resource is appropriately secured against undesirable access.
 This is especially true for the executor resources.
 It is important to note that pipeline steps are essentially random scripts from an unknown source, even if the scripts are pulled from internal sources, because the scripts will not be security verified before being used.
 This means that the pipeline scripts should not be allowed to to make any changes or to obtain secrets that they shouldn't have access to.

-As mentioned the afforementioned steps form a decent base for improving resilience and they are fairly easy to implement, hence they make a good first stage in the improvement of the resilience of the development pipeline.
-Once these steps have been implemented more complex steps can be taken to futher improve the state of the development pipeline.
+As mentioned the aforementioned steps form a decent base for improving resilience and they are fairly easy to implement, hence they make a good first stage in the improvement of the resilience of the development pipeline.
+Once these steps have been implemented more complex steps can be taken to further improve the state of the development pipeline.
 These additional steps can be divided into items that help prevent issues, items that test and verify the current state, items that aid in recovery and finally items, like logging and metrics, that help during post-mortems of failure cases.